Peaches99/bitbucket-feature-crawler/README.md

 >**BITBUCKET_CREDENTIAL_TOKEN="Basic <-encoded_credentials->"**

-To get the encoded credentials you need to **base64** encode your credential string "**username:password**" and place it in the above location above.
+To get the encoded credentials you need to **base64** encode your credential string "**username:password**" and place it in the location above.
 <br/><br/>

 ### **Api Url**